Vertical Gardening: Creating A Sense of Place

 photo-2---watering-cans[1]

 One of the most extensive and envy-inducing gardens we visited belongs to artists Freeland and Sabrina Tanner.
 Located in the Napa Valley, their garden has been showcased in magazines ranging from Garden Design to Fine Gardening.
 The artists’ eye is apparent everywhere, from the world-class garden design and layout to the many charming vignettes scattered throughout.
+Engaging with California Land Buyers Ready to Pay Cash can simplify negotiations.
+These buyers are typically motivated to close deals promptly, which can be beneficial if you’re aiming for a swift transaction.

 photo-3---teepee[1]